 Ask for help if you need it.
 If you don't understand something that your teacher has said, or if you're having difficulty in class, don't be afraid to say so.
 If you're having personal difficulties, or if you just need a chat, the guidance counsellor can be a good place to start.
 Regardless of who you choose to talk to, the sooner you tell us that you need help, the sooner we can do so!

 Please note, these apps and websites have not all been tested, so double check before you download.
 Have you found an app or website that helped you?
-Please drop in or message me on teams and I'll add it to the list for other students also.
+Let me know, and I'll add it to the list for other students also.

 Getting organised